honeypieio/shrubcoop.org/content/become-a-trustee-of-shrub-coop.md

 #### What skills do I need?

 Trustees have a wide-ranging remit with some people leading on particular aspects, some playing a more general role.
-We particularly encourage applications from under-represented groups, including but not limited to: people of colour, trans people, non-binary people and women.
+We particularly encourage applications from under-represented groups, including but not limited to: people of colour, trans people, non-binary people, and women.

-Trustees are responsible for overseeing development of the strategic framework within which day- to-day tasks are carried out by staffers and volunteers, and they help guide our long-term planning.
+Trustees are responsible for overseeing development of the strategic framework within which day-to-day tasks are carried out by staffers and volunteers, and they help guide our long-term planning.

 **What is the time commitment?**